hatchet-dev/hatchet/README.md

 ### Event-Driven Architectures

 Because Hatchet is designed for low-latency and stores the history of every step execution, it's ideal for event-driven architectures with events triggering across multiple workers and services.
+It includes the following:

 - **Event-triggered workflows** - workflows can be triggered from any event within your system via user-defined event keys.